snehavarude-97/sneha_bitroot_backendtest/README.md

 # sneha_bitroot_backendtest
-This is backend created by sneha varude for the bitroot companies test project Create Contact List API (Test)
+* This is backend created by sneha varude for the bitroot company test project
+* Create Contact List API (Test)
-Backend Software Engineer (Intern) Test (Bitroot.org)
+* Test is conducted for Backend Software Engineer (Intern) Test (Bitroot.org)

-Functionalities
+* Functionalities :
 Create New Contact
 Delete Contact
 Fetch All Contacts